diodechain/website/index.md

 ### Headline below Hero
 headline:
   animated: false
-  title: A changing security landscape.
+  title: A changing security landscape
   text: We work with teams every day who are responsible for protecting information, and who operate in sensitive environments.  <br/><br/>Diode’s zero trust application deploys in minutes.
   buttons:
   - title: Find Out More